 At PUMA FC, our goal is to cultivate an environment where players have the opportunity to learn and develop with freedom of expression and without the fear of failure.
 All players should be encouraged and supported from the sidelines.
-It is important to allow the information to come from the coaches – even if its silence to allow players to work through the challenge themselves and apply previous coaching points.
+Our players are learning the game all the time and the coach should be the only voice offering guidance for the players.
 Parents are NOT allowed to be on the sidelines during practice.
 Please see our parents code of conduct below for our the expectations placed upon our parents.

 The role that parents play in the life of a soccer player has a tremendous impact on their overall experience.
 With this goal in mind, here some helpful reminders for all of us as we enjoy watching our loved ones play.

 Help your child maintain a focus on schoolwork, relationships and other things in life besides soccer.
 Also, if your child has made a commitment to soccer, help them fulfill her obligation to the team.

 Support and Cheer for All Players on the Field

 Foster teamwork.
 Remember that your child’s teammates, as well as the opposing players, are not the enemy.
 When they are playing better than your child, your child now has an opportunity to learn.

 If your child has come off the field when their team has lost, but they have played their best, help them to this is like a “win.”
 Remind them to focus on the “process” and the things they can control and not the scoreboard.
 The athlete’s fun and satisfaction should be derived from “striving to win.”

 Soccer should not be larger than life for you.
 If your child’s performance produces strong emotions for you, suppress them.
 Remember your relationship will continue with your children long after their competitive soccer days are over.
 Keep your goals and needs separate from your child’s experience.